Color Therapy – Healing Colors, Calming Colors & The Chakra System

 - Providing color aromatherapy or reflexology during treatment sessions

-- Utilizing colored crystals or gemstones in order to achieve the proper chakra stimulation using color
+- Utilizing colored crystals or gemstones to achieve the proper chakra stimulation using color

 - Using visualization and meditation combined with color therapy

-When you go see a specialist who is trained in color therapy, they will also help to provide suggestions on how you can incorporate color therapy into your every day life.
+When you see a specialist trained in color therapy, they will also help to provide suggestions on how you can incorporate color therapy into your everyday life.

-This may mean making adjustments to how you are dressing on a daily basis in order to evoke certain feelings in yourself or changing the nature of how your home is decorated in effort to help give you a certain psychological benefit.
+This may mean adjusting how you dress daily to evoke certain feelings in yourself or changing how your home is decorated to help give you a certain psychological benefit.

-Overall, there are a number of great benefits to using color therapy.
+Overall, there are several great benefits to using color therapy.
 These include: